-About 20% of the people I care for identify as LGBTQP.
+About 20% of the people I care for identify as LGBTQ+.

 For clients who are seeking compatible allied health care providers (CNMs, midwife for home insemination, acupuncturists, massage therapists and more), I am happy to provide referrals to trusted queer-friendly colleagues.
-All assistant midwives, apprentices, and interns associated with Warm Welcome are themselves LGBTQP-identified or -friendly.
+All assistant midwives, apprentices, and interns associated with Warm Welcome are LGBTQ+-identified or -friendly.

 We support you wholeheartedly in finding your authentic answers to all these questions, to bringing your whole wonderful selves to pregnancy, birthing and parenting.